HeshanKarunaratne/cka/README.md

 ```

 #### Secrets
 The configMap stores configuration data in plain text.
-This is where secrets are more useful becasue they store sensitive information.
+This is where secrets are more useful because they store sensitive information.
 Secrets are not encrypted, only encoded.
 Anyone who create pods/deployments in the same namespace can access the secrets as well.
 So configure RBAC to secrets.

 ```cmd